espinozg/rockPaperScissors/README.md

 # rockPaperScissors

-In this file click on pic to the left that is player one and the left side is the computer.
-Then play like and have fun.
+In this file click on your choice with the pics at the bottom and press start button.
+To the left is player one and the right side is the computer.
+Then play like you normally would and have fun.